melindamalone/Election_Analysis/README.md

 ### Election Audit Summary

 ###### It is my opinion, the Election Analysis script can be modified in at least two methods in order to be used for other precinct elections.
-Initially, in the file_to_load path, the filename will need to be updated from election_results.csv to the new filename for the other election CSV files.
+Initially, in the file_to_load path, the filename will need to be updated from election_results.csv to the new filename of the other election CSV files.
 Next, in the first for loop of the script, the row index numbers for candidate_name and county_name will need to be adjusted to align with the new CSV file.
-The row index numbers will need to be updated to align where in the CSV file the candidate_name and county_name are actually located within the new election file.
+The row index numbers will need to be updated to align where in the new CSV file the candidate_name and county_name are actually located within it.

-1. Update the filename from **election_results.csv** to the new filename for the other precinct election files.
+1. At the beginning of the Election Analysis script as shown below, update the filename from **election_results.csv** to the new filename for the other precinct election files.

 ```
 # Add a variable to load a file from a path.